-Whether you're producing sophisticated type effects for print layouts or selecting an easy-on-the-eyes font for online readers, you know how crucial typography is for successful visual communications.
+Whether you're producing sophisticated type effects for print layouts or selecting an easy-on-the-eyes font for online readers, you know that the effective use of typography is crucial for successful visual communications.
 Recognizing this fact, Apple has made typography a top priority in every Macintosh operating system from the very beginning.
 More than any other platform, Mac OS X gives you exceptional creative options for typography and makes your fonts easy to access and manage.

-With Mac OS X version 10.3 "Panther," Apple has set a new benchmark for desktop typography.
-High-fidelity rendering both on screen and in print makes Panther the most visually rich and consistent typography platform available today.
+With Mac OS X version 10.4 Tiger, Apple has set a new benchmark for desktop typography.
+High-fidelity rendering-both onscreen and in print-makes Tiger a visually rich and consistent typography platform.
 Because it's built on the Quartz graphic rendering engine, Mac OS X allows you to do more with fonts than ever before.
 You can manage fonts, create unlimited collections, use any font format, and modify fonts for perfect typography-all with ready-to-use Mac OS X tools.
-Mac OS X v10.3 also includes more than 100 fonts-28 for different languages-giving you more creative leeway and making it easier to create materials for international consumption.
+Mac OS X v10.4 also includes more than 100 fonts-28 for different languages-giving you more creative leeway and making it easier to create materials for international consumption.

-Advanced typographical capabilities in Mac OS X v10.3 remove the barriers to creativity and give you the freedom to get your job done with exceptional flair and ease.
+Advanced typographical capabilities in Mac OS X v10.4 remove the barriers to creativity and give you the freedom to get your job done with exceptional flair and ease.